KnownStormChaser/master-weather-model-list/models/air_quality_models/regional/usa/aqm.md

   - PM2.5 (hourly, 1h and 24h averages, 24h maximum — raw and bias-corrected)
 - **Supplemental meteorology:** Surface fields consistent with the driving NWP component

-For wildfire smoke and dust, AQM does not produce these as primary forecasts — they come from the other NAQFC component models.
-See the [NAQFC umbrella entry](./naqfc.md) for the full picture.
+For wildfire smoke and dust, AQM does not produce these as primary forecasts — they come from the other NAQFC component models, [RAP](../../../nwp_models/regional/usa/rap.md) (smoke) and [HYSPLIT-Dust](./hysplit-dust.md) (dust).

 ---